The following tips will help you avoid unexpected behavior when creating, sharing, and publishing Storyline 360 projects.

 Save your work often.
 The keyboard shortcut Ctrl+S is the fastest way to save.
 Do it so often that it becomes muscle memory.
 You'll be glad you did.

-Create versions of each project during its development cycle so you can go back to earlier versions when necessary.
+Create versions of each project during its development cycle so you can go back to earlier versions if necessary.
 Just go to the File tab on the Storyline ribbon and choose Save As, then give your project a slightly different file name.
 For example, you might make a new version at the end of each workday and add the date to the file name so you can identify it.

-Click here for more tips to avoid corrupting or losing project files.
+Here are more tips to avoid corrupting or losing project files.

 To avoid unexpected behavior during playback, upload your courses to a web server or LMS.